zoemcc/Discrete-Elastic-Kinematic-Chain/README.md

 Discrete Elastic Kinematic Chain
 ========

 An implementation of a planning parameterization for planning the manipulation of a discrete elastic kinematic chain.
-The previous best method is implemented and compared.
+A competing method is implemented and compared.

 #### Libraries ####